About

 Our journey began on Hana-matsuri Festival in April 2001, celebrating the historical Buddha’s birth, when a small group gathered in Rev. G.R.
 Lewis’ apartment in Bristol, Connecticut, near ESPN.

-The first years of the Buddhist Faith Fellowship were filled with shared purpose, but soon outgrew the little apartmen.
+The first years of the Buddhist Faith Fellowship were filled with shared purpose, but soon outgrew the little apartment.
 After searching for a public place to gather, we found a low-budget space at Elmwood Community Center in West Hartford where we meet for two years.
 In 2004, we found a spiritual home at Wesleyan University in Middletown, first meeting at Memorial Chapel before moving to the Mansfield Freeman Center for East Asian Studies, which includes a tatami room and overlooks the beautiful Shôyôan Teien Zen garden, which has inspired our Meditation & Talk Sundays.

 Since then, over the years, our fellowship grew into a vibrant Buddhist community, offering a variety of enriching programs, courses, workshops, and retreats.
 We expanded to include local chapters across the United States, providing resources and support to a diverse range of practitioners.
 While some initiatives, such as our environmental, philosophical, and family groups, were phased out, their legacy of community and spiritual growth continued to inspire our mission.

 For 16 years, our fellowship’s activities were held exculsively in Middletown, Connecticut, until the global health crisis in 2020, when we transitioned to an online format.
-Surprisingl, our online presence lead to an unexpected boon of expanded national and international participation in our Meditation & Talk Meetings.
+Surprising, our online presence lead to an unexpected boon of expanded national and international participation in our Meditation & Talk Meetings.
 Post-pandemic, we joyfully resumed in-person activities in Middletown and amplified our presence on social media platforms such as Meetup.com, Facebook, X, and Instagram, and have reignited our outdoor activities, inviting all to join us on this transformative journey.

 As of this writing, the Buddhist Faith Fellowship stands as the only community in New England—encompassing Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine—blending Zen and Shin traditions, unique and independent in its integrative path.